gesslar/gludoc/README.md

 This extension contributes the following to the VSCode command palette:

-- `[Gludoc] Generate Lua Documentation`: Generates documentation for the current workspace.
+- `[Gludoc] Generate Lua Documentation from current workspace`: Generates documentation for the current workspace.

 ## Release Notes

 ### 0.1.0

 Initial release of Gludoc.

-### 0.1.1

-Fixed issue with function descriptions not being generated.

 ---